-Mousehole is enchanting in the spring, buzzing quietly in the summer and from the picture perfect harbour framed by pretty, former fishermen’s cottages, to the narrow winding streets that have been part of the battle of Cornwall, Mousehole has so much to offer a visitor to West Cornwall.
+Mousehole is enchanting in the spring, buzzing quietly in the summer and rodulent with Christmas spirit in winter.
+From the picture perfect harbour framed by pretty, former fishermen’s cottages, to the narrow winding streets that have been part of the battle of Cornwall, Mousehole has so much to offer a visitor to West Cornwall.

-I often glance across the bay to the historic village of Mousehole, set just before the last point we can see before the coast vanishes towards Land End and on a spring afternoon this week we set off with friends to explore the village once again.
+I often glance across the bay to the historic village of Mousehole invitingly set just across Mounts Bay as the coast turns towards Land End.
+On a spring afternoon this week we set off with friends to explore the village once again.

 In Mousehole the character of the community still echo in the narrow streets that lead from the harbour traditional, those Cornish communities o cottages and fishing lofts centred on lanes and alley that all leading down to the sea and still redolent with character and charm just waiting to be explored again.

-Mousehole is famous for its Christmas light of course, shimmering around the harbour on those dark winter days of the year and each year they bring the population out to enjoy the twinkle and promise and smell the sea salt in the air once more but it was gently quite on the spring afternoon we visited, with dramatic clouds across Mounts bay.
+Mousehole is famous for its Christmas light of course, shimmering around the harbour on those dark winter days of the year and each year they bring the population out to enjoy the twinkle and promise and smell the sea salt in the air once.
+It was gently quiet on the spring afternoon we visited, with dramatic clouds across Mounts bay.

 The village of Mousehole

-There are rumours of ancient holy crosses and plague stones amongst the tightly twined lanes that have been trodden over the centuries and seen births and deaths of fisher folk, battles and cannon fire before an invasion by the Spanish (2nd – 4th of August 1595)
+There are rumours of ancient holy crosses and plague stones amongst the tightly twined lanes.
+Lanes that have been trodden over the centuries and seen the birth and deaths of fisher folk, battles and cannon fire from an invasion by the Spanish (2nd – 4th of August 1595)